atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // +listMapKey=type
     Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,1,rep,name=conditions"`

-	// Message is a human readable message indicating details about the eviction request.
+	// ActiveInterceptors store a list of interceptors that should interact with the eviction
-	// This may be an empty string.
-	// +required
-	Message string `json:"message" protobuf:"bytes,2,opt,name=message"`

-	// Interceptors of the ActiveInterceptorName can adopt this eviction request by updating the
+	// process by updating .status.interceptors[], where .name is the active interceptor name.
-	// HeartbeatTime or orphan/complete it by setting ActiveInterceptorCompleted to true.
+	// InterceptorStatus fields should be updated to indicate the progress or completion of the
+	// eviction process.
+	//
+	// If this field is empty and no additional interceptor is available:
+	// - If the target is a pod that is still running, it will be evicted using the Eviction API.
+	//
+	// The maximum allowed number of active interceptors is 1.
+An active interceptor is removed from
+	// this list when .status.interceptors[].phase is set to Completed.
 	// This field is managed by Kubernetes.
-It is cleared once the eviction request has completed.
 	// +optional
-	ActiveInterceptorName *string `json:"activeInterceptorName,omitempty" protobuf:"bytes,3,opt,name=activeInterceptorName"`
+	// +listType=set
+	ActiveInterceptors []string `json:"activeInterceptors,omitempty" protobuf:"bytes,2,opt,name=activeInterceptors"`

+	// Interceptors represents the eviction process status of each declared interceptor.
+Only
+	// ActiveInterceptors should update the interceptor statuses.
+	//
-	// ActiveInterceptorCompleted should be set to true when the interceptor of the
+	// The interceptor list should be the same length and have the same .name fields as
-	// ActiveInterceptorName has either fully or partially completed, which may have resulted in
-	// target eviction (e.g. pod termination).
+	// .spec.interceptors.
+Only interceptors with .name that are included in
-	// This field can also be set to true if no interceptor is available.
+	// .status.activeInterceptors can be mutated.
+First initialization of the list is allowed.
-	// If this field is true and no additional interceptor is available:
-	// - If the target is a pod that is still running, it will be evicted using the Eviction API.
+	//
+	// Each InterceptorStatus is managed by the designated interceptor.
     // +optional
-	ActiveInterceptorCompleted bool `json:"activeInterceptorCompleted,omitempty" protobuf:"varint,4,opt,name=activeInterceptorCompleted"`

-	// ExpectedInterceptorFinishTime is the time at which the eviction process step is expected to
-	// end for the active interceptor.
-	// May be empty if no estimate can be made.
+    // +patchMergeKey=name
+    // +patchStrategy=merge
+    // +listType=map
-	// +optional
+    // +listMapKey=name
-	ExpectedInterceptorFinishTime *metav1.Time `json:"expectedInterceptorFinishTime,omitempty" protobuf:"bytes,5,opt,name=expectedInterceptorFinishTime"`

-	// HeartbeatTime is the last time at which the eviction process was reported to be in progress
-	// by the interceptor.
+    // +mapType=granular
-	// Cannot be set to the future time (after taking time skew of up to 10 seconds into account).
-	// +optional
+    // +structType=granular
-	HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,6,opt,name=heartbeatTime"`
+	Interceptors []InterceptorStatus `json:"interceptors,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,3,rep,name=interceptors"`

     // Pod-specific status that is populated during Pod eviction.
     // This field can only be set when .spec.target.type is Pod.
     // This field is managed by Kubernetes.
     // +optional
-    PodEvictionStatus *PodEvictionStatus `json:"podEvictionStatus,omitempty" protobuf:"varint,7,opt,name=podEvictionStatus"`
+    PodEvictionStatus *PodEvictionStatus `json:"podEvictionStatus,omitempty" protobuf:"varint,4,opt,name=podEvictionStatus"`
 }

 type EvictionRequestConditionType string

 // These are built-in conditions of an eviction request. const (
-    // EvictionRequestComplete means that the eviction request is no longer being processed by any
+    // EvictionRequestConditionComplete means that the eviction request is no longer being processed by any
     // eviction interceptor.
 This may be either because the pod has been terminated or deleted, or
     // because the eviction request has been canceled.
-    EvictionRequestComplete EvictionRequestConditionType = "Complete" )
+    EvictionRequestConditionComplete EvictionRequestConditionType = "Complete" )

+// InterceptorStatus represents the last observed status of the eviction process of the interceptor.
+// It should be only updated by the designated interceptor whose name is .name field. type InterceptorStatus struct {
+    // Name must be a fully qualified domain name, with an optional path, in accordance with
+    // RFC 1123 identifying the interceptor (e.g. bar.example.com).
+    // This field must be unique for each interceptor.
+    // This field is required and immutable.
+    // +required
+    Name string `json:"name" protobuf:"bytes,1,opt,name=name"`

+    // HeartbeatTime is the last time at which the eviction process was reported to be in progress
+    // by the interceptor.
+    // Cannot be set to the future time (after taking time skew of up to 10 seconds into account).
+    // +optional
+    HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,2,opt,name=heartbeatTime"`

+    // ExpectedFinishTime is the time at which the eviction process step is expected to end for the
+	// interceptor.
+    // May be empty if no estimate can be made.
+    // +optional
+    ExpectedFinishTime *metav1.Time `json:"expectedFinishTime,omitempty" protobuf:"bytes,3,opt,name=expectedFinishTime"`

+	// Phase should be updated to reflect the progress of completion of the interceptor.
+	//
+	// The only valid phase is Completed
+	//
+	// Completed phase indicates that the interceptors has either fully or partially completed the
+	// eviction process, which may have resulted in target eviction (e.g. pod termination).
+	//
+	// +optional
+	Phase *InterceptorStatusPhase `json:"phase,omitempty" protobuf:"varint,4,opt,name=phase"`

+	// Message is a human readable message indicating details about the interceptor status.
+	// This may be an empty string.
+	// +required
+	Message string `json:"message" protobuf:"bytes,5,opt,name=message"`
+}

+// +enum
+type InterceptorStatusPhase string

+const (
+    // Completed phase indicates that the interceptors has either fully or partially completed the
+	// eviction process, which may have resulted in target eviction (e.g. pod termination).
+    InterceptorStatusPhaseCompleted InterceptorStatusPhase = "Completed" )

 // Pod-specific status that is populated during pod eviction.